Exploring Organizational Readiness and Ecosystem Coordination for Industrial XR: Discussion

 \textbf{Scope Expansion for Ergonomics and Human Factors:} Traditional occupational ergonomics addresses device-level factors, such as field of view, weight, and cybersickness.
 Our study reveals that organizational factors equally shape employee experience, influencing whether they feel valued (through champion modeling), perceive control (through clear KPIs and success communication), trust the system (through IT governance and privacy transparency), and whether their first impressions are positive (through safe, non-judgmental onboarding).
 Occupational XR adoption researchers should integrate organizational ergonomics, including policies, roles, and incentives, alongside device-level ergonomics.

 \textbf{Occupational Training Standardization as a Strategy:} The universal anchor use case is training.
-However, its value is not inherent in XR technology; it emerges from standardized procedures, repeatable curricula, and measurable competency.
+Its value is not inherent to XR but arises from standardized procedures, repeatable curricula, and measurable competency.
 Organizations that institutionalize training as a core occupational process, with KPIs, governance, and executive support, scale adoption regarding the problem-first approach.
 In contrast, those who treat it as a technology pilot tend to underperform.
 This finding suggests that future research on XR-based competency systems should focus on designing training programs that integrate with occupational qualification frameworks, safety protocols, and workforce development strategies.

 \textbf{Importance of First Impressions as Occupational Psychology:} Whether employees adopt XR depends disproportionately on their initial experience with it.
 Psychological safety (absence of performance pressure and judgment), physical comfort (hygiene, accessibility, and dignity), and perceived control (clear value and absence of surveillance) shape lasting attitudes.
 These factors are not associated with device design; they are rather related to organizational design.
 Future occupational XR research should investigate how room setup, manager enablement, and inclusive onboarding protocols affect employee adoption trajectories.